 From 2010 – 2014 I was in the admin building working with teachers, spending most of my time creating meaningful professional development and learning about best practices in integrating technology.
 I learned a lot in this position, and wish I could go back to my former fourth grade students my first year or teaching and give all of us a do-over.
 It wasn’t that I was bad, but so many best practices and opportunities that I could have taken advantage of slipped through my fingers.
 I guess that’s part of being a teacher – continuing to be a lifelong learner just like I hope to inspire in my students, and continuing to grow and get better at my craft.
 That’s one reason why I’m so excited to be back in the classroom again.
 For four years I’ve offered teachers lots of ideas and suggestions of web tools and methods to effectively integrate technology in their classrooms, and now I get to put all of those ideas into practice myself.
 I tell students that Digital Learning is one of those classes where they’ll never ask “When will we ever need this?” … digital learning is their every minute of every day.
 Being a good digital citizen, protecting themselves and their computer online all while effectively navigating the web, respecting copyright, and looking at trends in technology and how it affects us is relevant here and now, but also in the future.
 It’s preparing students for an ever-increasing technological future, and developing crucial skill sets for the road ahead.
 And I couldn’t be more passionate about making a difference in this area.

 And to be honest?
 None of what I’ve said above has any meaning at all if I don’t connect with my students first.
 Building relationships and a safe classroom environment for all comes first, so that the learning can happen next.
+Relationships are my priority, and I want my students to know that my door is always open to them and all are welcome.
+In my classroom students are safe and loved.

 P.s. – Like I would expect in my students, my philosophy will continually grow and change as I learn and grow in my field over time through experiences and future professional development.